coralsanchezmartin/LTPAQ_MATLAB_code/README.md

 ```
 This will initiate the LTPAQ tool.

-Examples
-Explore examples demonstrating the usage of the LTPAQ tool with sample data.
-This can be achieved by running the tool on provided test data and showcasing the resulting output.
+Explore the functionality of the LTPAQ tool by running the sample data.
+Utilize the provided test data to demonstrate the tool's capabilities and showcase the output.

 ## Usage